 Jimi Hendrix might not have known God like we do.
 But He did something well so many of us fail to ever begin to do.
 Hendrix took the ordinary gift of music he had and transformed it.
 He pulled it and stretched it and stripped it down while also dressing it up in sequins and feather boas and trance-inducing guitar licks.
 Jimi Hendrix knew he was blessed with talent, and he soaked every bit of that talent up and blessed others with it.
 Michelangelo and Van Gogh and Salvador Dali were all artists.
 Hendrix falls right in line with them, his guitar a brush, the atmosphere his canvas.
 The real shame is that his talent was limited to a short life.

 I don't know if Jimi Hendrix loved God.
-I would suspect if he did, he wouldn’t have needed to find solace in recreational drug use.
+If he did, he wouldn’t have needed to find solace in recreational drug use.
 He would’ve understood the creativity bursting from his fingertips was not the result of any substance, but of a God who loved Jimi and wanted to see Jimi worship Him through music.